99gek/99gek/README.md

 # 💫 About Me:
 Freelance Front-End Web Developer.
 Ex-Freelance Graphic Designer and Illustrator.
-Experienced in Linux and UNIX-based Systems.
+Linux and UNIX-based Systems Expert.
 Jack of all trades, Fortunately master of some.